sonic-net/sonic-mgmt/docs/testplan/Distributed-VoQ-Arch-test-plan.md

 Verify system ports are created on all line cards.

 ##### Test Steps
-* Verify ASIC_DB get all system ports referenced in configDB created on all hosts and ASICs.
+* Verify ASIC_DB get all system ports referenced in config_db.json created on all hosts and ASICs.
 * Verify object creation and values of port attributes.

 ##### Sample output